savantcare/ptfile/ptclient/components/rem/README.md

 How to do it?
 https://stackoverflow.com/questions/57218760/two-way-data-binding-with-vuex-orm

-Features:
+Working features:

 1. Add more

+Todo:

-2. Survive page refresh
+1. Survive page refresh since state is blank when page is refreshed.
 Use localforage
-3. Tab closed with X this makes desc blank
+2. Tab closed with X this makes desc blank
    When compt is mounted look for values that have isNew set
+3. Out of 3 add more doctor removes one of them
+4. Track if submit has been pressed and then call the DB code.